 Upselling live sessions and group coaching calls

-2. Embed your live stream inside an unpublished lecture.
+2. Embed your live stream inside an offline lesson.
 Check out our Knowledge Base to learn more.
-This will prevent students from seeing an empty lecture if the live session has not yet begun.
+This will prevent students from seeing an empty lesson if the live session has not yet begun.

 3. Use your email service provider or Teachable’s built-in email feature to send reminders to students enrolled in this course.
 (Note: it’s common practice to stage these reminders at 1 day, 4 hours, 1 hour, and 5 minutes prior to the start of the live session.)

 If you choose to use Teachable, just go to your Admin dashboard and click on ‘users’.
 Once there, you can filter users who are enrolled in this course and email this specific segment.